Understanding endometrial hyperplasia

 Simple or complex endometrial hyperplasia means the glands are irregular and grow with cysts, or in the complex cases, glands crowd or bubble.
 There is no change to the appearance of each gland cell.
 The risks of cancer developing with these classes are less than two per cent.

-Simple or complex atypical endometrial hyperplasia means changes in gland cells are extensive and of concern.
-The changes are much more in line with other cancerous changes that occur in other cell types throughout the body, but there is no invasion of nearby tissues, which normally determines the presence of cancer.
+Simple or complex atypical endometrial hyperplasia indicates extensive changes in glandular cells that are of concern.
+The changes are much more in line with those seen in other cancerous cell types throughout the body, but there is no invasion of nearby tissues, which is normally used to determine the presence of cancer.

 The likelihood of developing cancer from this class of endometrial hyperplasia is just over 20 per cent.